Returning to an Active Lifestyle After Serious Illness or Injury

 Sleep

 If you’re a human being, you need your sleep.
 If you are recovering from a health condition, you need it even more.
 And if you’re both healing and returning to an active lifestyle, it’s even more of a non-negotiable.
 Be intentional about this.
 Do whatever you must: set a bedtime, put away all screens an hour before bed, or get into a routine.
 Whatever you do, make sure you’re getting an optimal amount.
-Everyone is slightly different, but as a rule of thumb, get at least 7 hours per night.
-If you’re not sleeping, you’re not going to recover from your workouts, leading to fatigue, increased injury risk, lack of performance, and stagnant gains.
+Everyone is slightly different, but as a general rule, aim for at least 7 hours of sleep per night.
+If you’re not getting enough sleep, you won't recover from your workouts, leading to fatigue, increased injury risk, poor performance, and stagnant gains.

 Nutrition

 Eat, and eat well, regardless of whether you’re exercising or not.
-What you put in your body directly affects your health, and it is one of the biggest factors in how you perform and recover physically and mentally.
-There is so much contrasting information being circulated concerning nutrition.
+What you put in your body directly affects your health, and it is one of the most significant factors in how you perform and recover physically and mentally.
+There is a great deal of conflicting information being circulated regarding nutrition.
 Don’t overcomplicate this.
 Eat as many one-ingredient foods as you can—egg, potato, arugula, etc. Aim to make this the vast majority of your diet.
 At least 75% of your food should not come from a box or a bag.
-For me personally, I try to stick to at least 95%.
-If something has a long list of ingredients, ditch it or save it as a treat to yourself.
+Personally, I try to stick to at least 95%.
+If something has a lengthy list of Ingredients, consider ditching it or saving it as a treat for yourself.
 The cleaner you eat, the better you’ll feel, and the more fruitful (ha ha) your workouts will be.

 Stress

 Most people would agree that in modern society, life is full of constant stressors.
-If you’re healing, your body has less of a capacity for added stressors.
+If you’re healing, your body has a reduced capacity to handle additional stressors.
 Exercise is a stressor—a positive stressor?
 Absolutely.
 But a stressor nonetheless.
 I would encourage you to be aware of how much you can safely add to your plate.
 If you are not yet ready to return to exercise, be patient and wait a little longer.
 If you are, be cognizant of how much added stress you can manage.

 Get Help!

-If you are feeling lost or unsure as you start this process, don’t be afraid to get help from an expert.
-There are countless trainers, nutritionists, and experts both locally and online that can help you safely navigate your journey to a healthy and active lifestyle.
+If you feel lost or unsure as you begin this process, don’t hesitate to seek help from an expert.
+There are numerous trainers, nutritionists, and experts, both locally and online, who can help you safely navigate your journey to a healthy and active lifestyle.

 You Got This